***After writing several Thanksgiving blogs, here is a repost honoring the day after. And giving thanks for Work!

 My husband and I will often read Oswald Chambers to each other in the morning, as we are making our lunches, pulling on work clothes and adjusting to a new day.
-“Ozzie”, as we affectionately call him, has a way of jump-starting you, or butt-kicking you, into reality.
-After a wonderful Sunday spent in worship, fellowship and rest, Mondays mean coming down off the mountaintop, into my scrubs and punching into work or “human life as it actually is”.
+“Ozzie,” as we affectionately call him, has a way of jump-starting, or butt-kicking you into reality.
+After a wonderful Sunday spent in worship, fellowship and rest, Mondays mean coming down off the mountaintop, into my scrubs and punching into work or “human life as it actually is.”

 It’s still dark this time of year as I head out, but the payoff is watching the sun rise over the cranberry bog where I park and pray.
 Over time I’ve watched deer, coyotes, fox and rabbits wake up too, along with an array of birds, and I feel like God is right there with us, with all the possibilities of a brand new day.

 I read recently that the problem with America is we are not a woven fabric anymore, each life an intricate thread in the tapestry of life.
-Instead we are a bunch of small worlds, separated by our created or reinvented selves on Facebook –You Tube- Instagram islands.
-We look down at our Smartphones instead of at each other.
-Social media has de-socialized us, enhancing all of the psychosocial sicknesses that accompany loneliness and isolation.
+Instead we are a bunch of small worlds, separated by our imagined or reinvented selves on Facebook/You Tube/Instagram islands.
+Social media has de-socialized us, breeding all of the psychosocial sicknesses that accompany loneliness and isolation.
+The deadliest new variants are depression, fear, addiction and suicide.

 I like my job because when you are so sick that you are in a hospital bed with one of those ridiculous hospital johnnies on, you don’t care how you look.
 You have been derailed into a place of uncertainty.
 Suddenly, the playing field is level, and there is nothing to separate us from each other.
-Most people are scared, tired, sometimes mad or just sad.
+Most people are scared and exhausted; sometimes mad or just sad.
 And I try to find a place beside them.

 Much of what I do is not glamorous at all.
-Some of it is indescribably gross, and some of it is boring, like watching screens and numbers and responding to no less than a dozen different alarms going off each day.
+Some of it is indescribably gross, and sometimes it is boring, like watching screens and numbers and responding to no less than a dozen different alarms going off all day.
+But sometimes there is a patient to remember.

 Margaret was my patient a few weeks ago, 95 years old and as I got report, I was amazed this little lady had survived an incredible ordeal, including being resuscitated, shocked four times then internal bleeding – all with a really lousy heart.
 Her outlook was poor.
 When I entered the room, I found a very exhausted and frail elderly woman.
 She eyed me shrewdly, then asked where her nurse from the day before was.